 What is IBM i?

 What today is most often referred to as IBM i is an operating system, originally developed by IBM for its AS/400 line of systems.
 The initial name of the system was OS/400.
-In 2004, IBM rebranded this solution as i5/OS, but in 2008 its name was changed again, to the current one — IBM i.
+In 2004, IBM rebranded this solution as i5/OS.
+In 2008 its name was changed again, to the current one — IBM i.
 The “i” in its name stands for “integrated.”

 What is IBM AS/400?